198d/cv/index.rst

-* Managed infrastructure and ensured stability of systems such as *Elasticsearch* (multiple clusters), *MongoDB* (in replica set configuration), public and internal *Python* web applications, *Apache Storm*, and *Redis*
+* Managed infrastructure and ensured stability of systems such as *Elasticsearch* (multiple clusters), *MongoDB* (in replica set configuration), public and internal *Python* web applications, *Apache Storm*, and *Redis*.
-* Implemented internal best-practices around configuration management and deployment (*Salt Stack* and *Fabric*), monitoring and alerting (*CloudWatch* and *Sentry*), logging (*syslog-ng* and *Papertrail*), continuous integration (*Buildkite*) and network security (*IPSec* and *VPC*) while continuously questioning current solutions and evaluating new ones
+* Implemented internal best-practices around configuration management and deployment (*Salt Stack* and *Fabric*), monitoring and alerting (*CloudWatch* and *Sentry*), logging (*syslog-ng* and *Papertrail*), continuous integration (*Buildkite*) and network security (*IPSec* and *VPC*) while continuously questioning current solutions and evaluating new ones.
-* Built and maintained internal library used by all *Python* applications aiding in configuration, deployment and service discovery
+* Built and maintained internal library used by all *Python* applications aiding in configuration, deployment and service discovery.
 * Led migration of infrastructure from *EC2 Classic* to *EC2 VPC* moving ~40
-  VMs across 2 environments to separate VPCs with minimal production downtime (i.e. mostly unnoticed to users)
+  VMs across 2 environments to separate VPCs with minimal production downtime (i.e. mostly unnoticed to users).
-* Laid inital groundwork for internal CMS tool with *Flask* application providing *REST* API serving custom framework built around *BackboneJS* for managing client interactions and later moving to *ReactJS*
+* Led inital groundwork for internal CMS tool with *Flask* application providing *REST* API serving custom framework built around *BackboneJS* for managing client interactions and later moving to *ReactJS*.

 Call One
 ^^^^^^^^